 These initiatives were announced after extensive engagement and consultations with a variety of African, Canadian and international stakeholders, including from government, business, civil society, diaspora communities and academia.

-As part of concrete commitments in Canada’s renewed approach to engagement with Africa, Minister Joly announced $54.4 million in funding for flagship initiatives and projects in Africa in the following key focus areas: peace and security, good governance, strengthened people-to-people ties and enhancing Canada’s diplomatic footprint.
+As part of concrete commitments in Canada’s renewed approach to engagement with Africa, Minister Joly announced $54 million in funding for flagship initiatives and projects in Africa in the following key focus areas: peace and security, good governance, strengthened people-to-people ties and enhancing Canada’s diplomatic footprint.

-Strengthening its support for peace and security, including by:
+Canada is strengthening its support for peace and security, including by:

-Strengthening its ties with and presence in African countries and institutions, including through:
+Canada is also strengthening its ties with and presence in African countries and institutions, including through:

-• Naming a Special Envoy for Africa
+• the appointment of a special envoy for Africa

-• The establishment of a new diaspora engagement mechanism
+• the establishment of a new diaspora engagement mechanism

 At the High-Level Dialogue, Minister Joly formalized Canada’s relationship with the African Union Commission with the signing of a memorandum of understanding.